despacito420/The-Feed/Blog/Networking_for_SOC.md

 ## Conclusion

 In conclusion, the mastery of networking fundamentals, from the foundational OSI and TCP/IP models to the nuanced operation of security technologies like traditional firewalls, proxies, WAFs, IDS/IPS, NDR, and NGFWs, is indispensable for the experienced SOC analyst.
-This paper has outlined the evolution of network security, highlighting the specific roles and operational layers of each technology, as well as the increasing sophistication required to defend against contemporary cyber threats.
-By understanding packet flows, addressing schemes, and the detection methodologies employed by these diverse systems, analysts are better equipped to interpret network traffic, analyze security alerts, conduct thorough incident investigations, and formulate effective security rules and policies.
-The shift towards more complex network architectures and the rise of advanced threats necessitate a comprehensive understanding of both the basic principles and the advanced tools available to us, ensuring our ability to maintain a robust security posture and effectively safeguard the organization's digital assets.
+This is a small, but crucial part of the ever expanding knowledge base that a security analyst must master and I hope this paper helped you overcome the initial knowledge gap.

 ## References